GaloisInc/saw-script/doc/manual/manual.md

 satisfiability checking to be turned on if needed, in which case functions like `f` above will terminate.

-Now, we examine the details of the specific commands available to analyze JVM and LLVM programs.
+Next, we examine the details of the specific commands available to analyze JVM and LLVM programs.

 # Loading Code